S2WAT: Image Style Transfer via Hierarchical Vision Transformer using Strips Window Attention

-{\flushleft \bf Strips Window Attention Block}.
-Here we take a look at the overall workflow of SpW Attention block.
-SpW Attention block has the same structure as the standard Transformer block except for replacing the MSA with a SpW Attention (SpW-MSA) module.
-As illustrated in Fig.~\ref{fig6} (b), a SpW Attention block is composed of a SpW-MSA module, followed by a two-layer MLP with GLUE as non-linear activation in between.
-Before each SpW-MSA module and MLP, a LayerNorm (LN) is applied and a residual connection is attached after each module.
-The calculation process of SpW Attention block is as follows:
+\textbf{Strips Window Attention Block.} We now provide an overview of the comprehensive workflow of the SpW Attention block.
+The structure of the SpW Attention block mirrors that of a standard transformer block, except for the substitution of MSA with a SpW Attention (SpW-MSA) module.
+As depicted in Fig.~\ref{fig6} (b), a SpW Attention block comprises a SpW-MSA module, succeeded by a two-layer MLP featuring GLUE as the non-linear activation in between.
+Preceding each SpW-MSA module and MLP, a LayerNorm (LN) operation is applied, and a residual connection is integrated after each module.
+The computation process of a SpW Attention block unfolds as follows: